-Data elements necessary for this measure include: date/time of delivery, date/time/value of first temperature after delivery, infant characteristics (birth weight, Apgar), delivery characteristics (e.g., location of delivery, nursery level, delivery type), and demographics (e.g., race, ethnicity, insurance, zip code).
+Data elements for this measure include: date/time of delivery, date/time/value of temperatures after delivery and through the admission to Level 2 or higher nursery, infant characteristics (birth weight, Apgar), delivery characteristics (e.g., location of delivery, nursery level, delivery type), and demographics (e.g., race, ethnicity, insurance, zip code).

 To determine the availability and ease of collecting these data elements, CAPQuaM used three primary sources: a feasibility survey of 13 hospitals conducted by The Joint Commission under contract to CAPQuaM, analysis of the Mount Sinai Data Warehouse, and a New York Statewide neonatal database that is a part of a voluntary statewide effort championed by the New York State Department of Health.

-We included 13 geographically and clinically diverse hospitals at varying stages of EMR development in the feasibility assessments.
-The surveys were completed by the quality improvement team at each hospital.
-Results of these surveys revealed that the data elements required for these measures (or the information required to calculate the data element (e.g., age of neonate at time of temperature) are available at the hospital level within existing medical record systems and are not difficult to abstract.
+The 13 hospitals included in the feasibility assessment were geographically and clinically diverse sites and were at varying stages of EMR development.
+The surveys were completed by the QI team at each hospital.
+Results of these surveys revealed that the data elements required for these measures (or the information required to calculate the data element - e.g. age of neonate at time of temperature) are available at the hospital level within existing medical record systems and are not difficult to abstract.

-For delivery characteristics, respondents indicated that information would be available on the infant's record, with most elements also available on the mother's record.
+For delivery characteristics, respondents indicated that information would be available in the infant's record, with most elements also available in the mother's record.
 The EMR was the preferred source of such data elements.
-For all other items, 12 hospitals indicated that the data were not difficult to collect, and none said that data were unavailable.
+For all other items, 12 hospitals indicated that the data were not difficult to collect, and none said that the data were unavailable.
 A similar pattern of responses was seen regarding questions about identifying the date and time of delivery and of arrival to the intensive care nursery.
 Times at which the measurement was taken (rather than the time of documentation) were universally described as present.
 In general, the required data elements were reported to be not difficult to collect (12/13).
 Data on the infant (e.g. birth weight, 5 minute Apgar score) were said to be in all of the EMRs.
 EMR data were seen as available to identify those managed for comfort care only, and 12 hospitals indicated that such data would not be difficult to collect.
 Depending upon the data element, 11-13 of the sites said that race and ethnicity data and payment source would be available from the EMR.
-Two sites indicated that there would be a challenge to linking an infant's chart to the mother's chart, with more than 80 percent of the others indicating that such linkages could be performed electronically.
+Two sites indicated that there would be a challenge to linking an infant's chart to the mother's chart, with more than 80 percent of the others indicating that such linkages can be performed electronically.